vbugana/Portfolio-Landing-Page/README.md

 # Portfolio-Landing-Page

-This is my first Responsive Landing page and it is about my coding skills and how what I was able to develop so far..it is just a beginnign a of hopefully a long journey :D.
+This is my first Responsive Landing page and it is about my coding skills and how what I was able to develop so far..it is just a beginning a of hopefully a long journey :D.

 ## Description